Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-axmmm-ituSg.md

 ---
-title: "Q&A: When are you going to expand the map?"
+title: "December 15th, 2020 Livestream Q&A: When are you going to expand the map?"
 date: "2020-12-15"
 layout: transcript
 topics: